mjholtzem/Asteroids-Deluxe-Job-Application-Assignment-/README.md

 # Space Blaster Deluxe
 This project was done as part of a job application.
 The prompt for the assignment was "make a clone of Asteroids Deluxe" in a week.
 I spent about 22 hours on this project across 4 days.

+Everything under
+Scripts/AsteroidsDeluxe was written from scratch for this project.
+I tried to minimiythe use of third party libraries for the most part.

 [Try it Here!](https://mjholtzem.itch.io/space-blaster-deluxe)

 ## How did it go?